College Policies and Notices

 Sexual Harassment

-Sexual misconduct, including sexual assault, harassment, rape, stalking, dating violence and domestic violence are prohibited.
 Mt.
-San Antonio College has adopted Board policies and procedures to address sexual harassment and sexual misconduct, sanctions for offenders, and to outline access to treatment and general information for victims (BP 3430, 3500, 3540 and AP 3430, 3500, 3540).
-All applicable punishment, including disciplinary action, shall be applied whether the violator is an employee, student, or otherwise affiliated with Mt.
+San Antonio College has adopted Board policies and procedures to address sexual harassment, sexual misconduct, and sanctions for those found responsible for violating college policies prohibiting sexual harassment and sexual misconduct, and to outline resources and general information for victims (BP 3430, 3500, 3540 and AP 3430, 3500, 3540).
+All applicable punishment, including disciplinary action, shall be applied whether the offender is an employee, student, or otherwise affiliated with Mt.
 SAC. https://www.mtsac.edu/discriminationcomplaint

 Services available to help assure student safety include: